sean00002/QBiC-SELEX/README.md

 A Python script for predicting how genetic variants affect transcription factor binding using QBIC-SELEX models.
 Supports single model and batch processing with optional statistical testing.

 The example models are in the `example_models` directory, and the corresponding [example covariance matrices](https://zenodo.org/xxxx) are available for download.
-We carefully curated two collections of final QBiC-SELEX models:
+For complete QBiC-SELEX models and corresponding covariance matrices, we have two curated collections:

-- **Primary Model Collection**: Independently cross-sample validated models for 1023 transcription factors, one model per TF. [link](https://zenodo.org/xxxx)
+- **Primary Model Collection**: Independently cross-sample validated models for 1023 transcription factors, one model per TF. ([link](https://zenodo.org/xxxx))
-- **Secondary Model Collection**: Models curated against SNP-SELEX data. [link](https://zenodo.org/xxxx)
+- **Secondary Model Collection**: Models curated against SNP-SELEX data. ([link](https://zenodo.org/xxxx))

 We also provide models to TF and TF to models mapping files `TF_to_models.txt` and `models_to_TF.txt` based on CISBP database.
-You can use these files to find the models that are for a given TF or the TFs that a given model is mapped to.
+Users can use these files to find the models that are for a given TF or the TFs that a given model is mapped to.

-- **Scenario 1**: When you have a list of interested variants, you can use run all of the QBiC-SELEX models on them, and use the `models_to_TF.txt` file to get the transcription factors that the models are for.
+- **Scenario 1**: When users have a list of interested variants, they can use run all of the QBiC-SELEX models on them, and use the `models_to_TF.txt` file to find which TFs the variants affect the most.

-- **Scenario 2**: When you have a list of interested TFs, you can use the `TF_to_models.txt` file to get the models that are for them.
+- **Scenario 2**: When users have a list of interested TFs, they can use the `TF_to_models.txt` file to find which models are for them.

 ## Quick Start